-Smoking is not permitted within any passenger area or within our Craft or Vehicles.
-No smoking is allowed in cabins or Terminal buildings.
+Smoking or the use of e-cigarettes is not permitted within any passenger area or within our Craft or Vehicles.
+No smoking or the use of e-cigarettes is allowed in cabins or Terminal buildings.
 It is an offence to obstruct or disconnect any Fire / Smoke alarms on any Craft or Vehicle.

 No alcohol may be brought on board for consumption on the Craft or Vehicle.
 We reserve the right, at our discretion, to confiscate without compensation any alcohol believed to be for this purpose.
 We reserve the right to confiscate any other alcohol being consumed on board the Craft without compensation.

 You must pay attention to and comply with all regulations and notices relating to the safety and security of our Craft, the crew and passengers and the Terminal facilities.
 For these reasons, you must be prepared to allow, on request, a search of your person or luggage by any authorized person and to answer any questions.
 If you do not agree to any such request, you may not be allowed to board the Craft in that event, we will refund your money but we shall otherwise have no other liability to you.

 Customers are required to be seated on the Craft when advised or requested to do so by the Master or any crew member, for any reason, and requested not to leave seat until the Craft has landed at its destination.